AuroraRoboticsLab/GodotRobot/README.md

 ## Godot Robot Nodes

-GodotRobot2D is a Sprite2D that pulls its location from
+GodotRobot2D is a Sprite2D that pulls its location from C++ and automatically moves around under C++ control.

 ## Debug Clues